10 May Improving Brand Recognition: E-Commerce Channel Expansion

 One of the best paths (in our opinion) to brand building is through Shopify.
 On this platform, you own your brand and you own the customer experience.
-Still, it does take a long time to build a following, so investing in a solid branding strategy before you enter the Shopify marketplace will be paramount to your success.
+Still, it does take a long time to build a following and your brand recognition among consumers, so investing in a solid branding strategy before you enter the Shopify marketplace will be paramount to your success.

 Comparatively, the fast path to revenue and profit is through Amazon, which is why most sellers start there and expand to other channels later.
 You might also consider that Shopify only provides sales data, meaning you won’t be able to analyze and leverage inventory data, marketing KPIs, etc. that you are able to access through other seller platforms.